 I can confirm that Jamie did not want to leave.
 He wanted to go back and do it all again.
 See here for a full timetable of what’s on – Summer-of-Imagination-Map-2017-web

 As mentioned above the Hall itself is only open on a Wednesday, Sunday and on a bank holiday Monday.
 The hall opens at 12 noon.
 You can purchase a house and garden ticket for £10.50 for an adult. £4.75 for a child and children under 4 years old have free entry.
 The gardens are open daily except for Saturdays until Sunday 3rd September.
 They are open from 11am and you can purchase a ticket just for the gardens.
 The price for this is £7.00 for an adult and £3.50 for a child 4 and over.
 You can also purchase a family ticket for the hall and gardens for £28.00 and £18.00 for just the gardens.

 You can book online in advance or on the door when you arrive.
 There is a restaurant and café next to the farm shop if you wish to eat there.
-There is also a few shops to look around.
+There are also a few shops to look around.

 Disclaimer: We received complimentary tickets for the purpose of my review.
 All words, thoughts and opinions are my own and I have been completely honest.
 Please do not reproduce images without gaining consent.